 The Aerobed Pakmat: It’s PVC and phthalate-free and made of 100% eco-friendly materials.
 Uses a hand pump instead of batteries or electricity to inflate and only takes about 60 seconds plus it weighs only 5 lbs and stores right inside it’s pump case.
 FREE SHIPPING on Amazon.com.

 The Aerobed Ecolite: Made from eco-friendlier TPU instead of PVC, the Ecolite is phthalate-free and comes with a rechargeable pump.
 Unlike the Pakmat, it comes in twin and queen sizes and is 40% lighter than PVC air mattresses.
 Personally, I’d still go for the Pakmat because I’ve had several air mattress pumps die on me over the years.

 Kelty Sleep Eazy: Made of 70D nylon with a TPU laminate, and includes a standard coil for support.
 The PVC-free Sleep Eazy is also a breeze to inflate thanks to the 6-volt rechargeable pump, which includes both a car and wall charger for versatile use.
 And to ensure compact storage, the airbed comes with a Kelty Binto storage bin.

-Rather curiously, however, I did find companies in Canada, the UK and Australia that carry rubberized cotton air mattresses.
+I also found companies in the UK and Australia that carry rubberized cotton air mattresses.
 I will link to them for our non-American readers and anyone who might be interested in placing an international order: